hallba/ChatBot/DEVELOPMENT.md

 }
 ```

+When running locally, extra settings are taken from development.json; when deployed settings are
+taken from production.json.

 By default, in development mode the bot is run as a local server without authentication
 and works out of the box with the Bot Framework Emulator and Azure Storage Emulator.
 Due to
 security settings on the main deployment its recommended that developers clone and run a local